fgather/traefik-index/README.md

 # Simple index page generator for Traefik

-Obtains the list of front-ends configured by the various backends of the traefik reverse proxy.
+Obtains the list of front-ends (routers in Traefik V2) configured by the various backends of the traefik reverse proxy.
 Then renders a list of hyperlinks for the "Host:" based rules.

 ## Configuration via environment variables: